Significant ETF Inflows: IWP, HWM, HLT, ALNY

 About HLT

-Hilton Worldwide Holdings Inc. is a global hospitality company that is engaged in managing, franchising, owning and leasing hotels and resorts, and licensing its intellectual property, including brand names, trademarks and service marks.
-It has a portfolio of over 24 brands comprising more than 8,400 properties and more than 1.25 million rooms in 140 countries and territories.
-It has two segments: management and franchise and ownership.
-The management and franchise segment includes all the hotels it manages for third-party owners, as well as all franchised hotels that license its intellectual property (IP), and/or use its booking channels and related programs, and where it provides other contracted services to third-party owners.
-The ownership segment includes nightly hotel room sales, food and beverage sales and other services at its consolidated owned and leased hotels.
-Its brands include Waldorf Astoria Hotels & Resorts, LXR Hotels & Resorts, Conrad Hotels & Resorts, and others.
+Hilton Worldwide Holdings Inc is a global hospitality company, which is engaged in managing, franchising and leasing hotels and resorts, and licensing its intellectual property (IP), including brand names, trademarks and service marks.
+The Company operates through two segments, which include management and franchise and ownership.
+The management and franchise segment includes all the hotels it manages for third-party owners, as well as all properties that license its intellectual property (IP), and/or use its booking channels and related programs, and where it provides other contracted services.
+The ownership segment includes nightly hotel room sales, food and beverage sales and other services at its consolidated hotels.
+It also includes approximately 46 hotels consisting of 15,287 total rooms.
+Its brands include Waldorf Astoria Hotels & Resorts, Conrad Hotels & Resorts, LXR Hotels & Resorts, NoMad, Signia by Hilton, Canopy by Hilton, Hilton Hotels & Resorts and others.

 About the author